Technology and AI for Good Award

 Category Description

-This award is open to all ‘technology for good’ products (software or hardware), including ones employing AI, developed during 2022-2024, that have generated a positive impact for the environment or in the community and helped to improve quality of life for people and planet on a local, national or international level.
+This award is open to all ‘technology for good’ products (software or hardware), including ones employing AI, that have generated a positive impact for the environment or in the community and helped to improve quality of life for people and planet on a local, national or international level.
 This positive impact could have been created either directly or indirectly (for example by helping a third sector organisation to achieve its objectives).

 Depending on the entries received, judges have the option of making two awards: one for technology and one for AI.